The Mission

 Community Closet & Upcycling

 The first Community Closet was a swap event and design workshop held in the Union in April of 2024.
 In Fall of 2024, ZWTI also held Scrappy’s Community Clothing Closet in partnership with Diamond Eagle Clothing Closet (DECC) and a swap event at the WMGF Sustainability Fair.
-In Spring 2025, ZWTI held Spring Clean: Community Closet swap event & Mending Workshop in the Union in partnership with the DECC as well as a Stop n Shop event.
-A clothing swap and Community Closet event is set for Fall 2025.
+In Spring 2025, ZWTI held Spring Clean: Community Closet Swap Event & Mending Workshop in the Union in partnership with the DECC as well as a Stop n Shop event.
+The Fall 2025 Scrappy’s Community Closet event had 47 volunteers and diverted 581 pounds of textiles & apparel.
+Flutist from the College of Music set the tone for the event through their compositions and Anastasiya Chybireva Fender along with CVAD students transformed damaged garments into wearable art pieces for students to shop.

 Community Closet - 1